stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_c_opencl/README.md

 Additionally there are some environment parameters to control the OpenCL execution, these are:

-- `NEMOLITE2D_SINGLE_IMAGE`: When using ahead-of-time compied kernels this can be provided to NemoLite2d as a single binary image in this environment variable.
+- `NEMOLITE2D_SINGLE_IMAGE`: When using ahead-of-time compiled kernels, these can be provided to NemoLite2d as a single binary image in the file specified in this environment variable.

-- `OPENCL_PLATFORM`: Optional integer 0-base index number to specify in which OpenCL platform the kernels should be launched on.
-If not specified it launches them in platform 0.
+- `OPENCL_PLATFORM`: Optional integer 0-base index number to specify which OpenCL platform the kernels should be launched on.
+If not specified it launches them on platform 0.
 Use `clinfo` command to list the available platforms in the system.

 - `NEMOLITE2D_PROFILING`: If this environment variable exist, it will set up the